briandrum/codes.forchagrin.com/_chapters/chapter-133-department-of-public-service.md

 ## 133.03   Duties of chief administrative officer

-Pursuant to Article VI, Section 2, of the Charter, the Chief Administrative Officer shall be the head of the Department of Public Service and shall have the following duties:
+Pursuant to [Article VI, Section 2][], of the Charter, the Chief Administrative Officer shall be the head of the Department of Public Service and shall have the following duties: